 - Each day the U.S. throws away enough trash to fill 63,000 garbage trucks.

-- Average Americans use 650 lbs. of paper a year.
+- Average Americans use 650 pounds of paper a year.

-- There are about 51 billion pieces of litter found on roadways (6,729 items per mile)!
+- There are about 51 billion pieces of litter found on roadways (that’s approximately 6,729 items per mile – yikes.)

 - Litter cleanup costs the U.S. more than $11.5 billion each year.

-First of all, let’s work together to reverse litter!
-The Ten on Tuesday tradition was launched in 2015 in North Texas to help keep our roads, waterways, and parks clean.
-Even if you’re not in Texas, I still encourage you to join the cause.
+The Ten on Tuesday tradition was launched in 2015 in North Texas to help keep our roads, waterways, and parks clean – and even if you’re not in Texas, this is a great idea for your own community!

 It’s simple – you can join over 18,686 people who have taken the pledge and start picking up 10 pieces of trash or recyclables every Tuesday.
-Consider it your gift to Mother Nature.
+Consider it your gift to nature.

 - Use fewer paper towels and napkins by using cloth napkins, dishtowels and sponges in the kitchen and dining room.